Heel Pain

 What Causes Heel Pain?

-There are multiple underlying causes of heel pain, but most causes can be categorized into three categories: plantar fasciitis, marrow edema/stress reaction, and neurological induced (also known as tarsal tunnel syndrome).
-If your heel pain is posterior, then it is likely Achilles tendinitis, Haglund’s deformity, or adventitious bursa.
+There are multiple underlying causes of heel pain, but most causes can be categorized into three categories:

-If the heel bone is inflamed or bruised due to sudden trauma or repetitive microtrauma, this causes marrow edema.
+- Marrow Edema/Stress Reaction: if the heel bone is inflamed or bruised due to sudden trauma or repetitive microtrauma, this causes marrow edema.

-Also known as pump bump, Haglund’s deformity is a bony protrusion on the back of the heel often caused by wearing shoes with rigid backs, like high heels and dress shoes.
+- Haglund’s Deformity: also known as pump bump, Haglund’s deformity is a bony protrusion on the back of the heel often caused by wearing shoes with rigid backs, like high heels and dress shoes.

-Bursitis is caused by repetitive use.
+- Adventitious Bursa (Bursitis): caused by repetitive use.
 A bursa, or fluid-filled sack, develops to reduce friction between the tendons and joints.

 How to Treat Heel Pain?